Zalexanninev15/Jetpack-Downgrader/README.md

 ## Links

-* If you want to use more powerful settings for the game's downgrade/downgrader setup, then you need to read the [help about Downgrader Settings](https://github.com/Zalexanninev15/Jetpack-Downgrader/blob/unstable/data/docs/DowngraderSettings.md) about it
+* If you want to use more powerful settings for the game's downgrade/downgrader setup, then you need to read the [help about other things](https://github.com/Zalexanninev15/Jetpack-Downgrader/blob/unstable/data/docs/OtherThings.md) about it
 * [Add new data (localization(s) or modification(s))](https://github.com/Zalexanninev15/Jetpack-Downgrader/blob/unstable/data/docs/AddNewData.md)

 ## Used libraries